-In 1975, in a small Texas town, a group of High School friends reunite to celebrate the 20th anniversary of the death of film icon James Dean.
+In 1975, in a small Texas town, a group of high school friends reunite to celebrate the 20th anniversary of the death of film icon James Dean.
 The reunion, of course, re-opens old wounds and brings to the surface long-held secrets.

 Reaction & Thoughts:

-Altman had directed the play on Broadway, where it had an unsuccessful run — the play closed after only 52 performances.
-Altman, however, was convinced that Graczyk’s play was perfect for cinema, and using his own money, he re-united the original cast and shot the entire film in less that three weeks.
+Altman had directed the play on Broadway where it had an unsuccessful run — the play closed after only 52 performances.
+Altman was, however, convinced that Graczyk’s play was perfect for cinema, and using his own money, he re-united the original cast and shot the entire film in less that three weeks.
 The director decided not to open up the play — the entire film takes place inside a single set.
 Altman does a few tricks with the camera, sound, and editing, but this is essential canned theater.

 I’m a film purist — I believe that in movies you are supposed to tell the story primarily through images — so Altman’s technique offends my movie sensibilities.
 If you don’t have similar hang-ups about movies, you’ll probably enjoy this film a bit more than I did.

-Whatever energy Come Back to the 5 & Dime, Jimmy Dean, Jimmy Dean has seems to come from the fabulous cast.
+Whatever energy Come Back to the 5 & Dime has seems to come from the fabulous cast.
 Sandy Dennis (Who’s Afraid of Virginia Woolf?) plays the flighty Mona.
 Karen Black (Five Easy Pieces) is the sophisticated Joanne.
 Cher (Moonstruck) is free-spirited Sissy.
 Kathy Bates (Misery), in one of her first movie roles, plays Stella Mae.
 Sudie Bond (Silkwood) is Juanita.
 Mark Patton (A Nightmare on Elm Street Part 2: Freddy’s Revenge) plays hired-hand Joe Qualley.
 All of them reprised their stage roles for the movie.
 It’s hard to pick a favorite one, but I thought Cher and Black were particularly great.

 Conclusions & Final Thoughts: